akav/PTSharp/README.md

 - Multithreading is stable
 - Added viewport using Silk .NET
 - Replaced System.Drawing.Common with SkiaSharp
+- Initial support for Intel OIDN on Windows

 My thanks go out to Michael Fogleman for his wonderful work.